 Most licensed food establishments must have at least one manager or operator certified in food protection practices.
 Certification is required for most food establishments, but not all.
-Simple food establishments that serve only single service, individual, already pre-wrapped foods from a licensed food distributor or serve/sell only non-potentially hazardous foods are exempt from the certification requirement.
-A retail food establishment with five or fewer food handlers must have a manager who holds a license for Food Safety Training for Small Operators.
-Operators of Temporary Retail Food Establishments are exempt from this requirement.
-Only DATCP establishments that engage in retail food activities are required to have a certified food manager.
+The new food code allows for an exemption in the following situations: prepackaged retail food establishments (meal and non-meal), when handling only fresh fruits or produce; transient events; and micro markets.
+Operators of Transient Retail Food Establishments are exempt from this requirement.
+Only DATCP establishments that engage in retail food activities are required to have a certified food protection manager.

-Instead, to meet regulatory requirements, required personnel must simply post the exam certificate, taken within the past 5 years, for review by inspection staff.
+To meet regulatory requirements, required personnel must post the exam certificate, taken within the past 5 years, in public view and available for review by inspection staff.
 Small operators must post the course completion certificate.